Engee documentation

 Assumptions and limitations

-If for the parameter Pressurization specification If the value is set to `Variable pressure', then the block assumes that the pressure change is slow, and there is no pressure derivative in the equations of conservation of mass and energy.
+If for the parameter Pressurization specification the value is set Variable pressure, then the block assumes that the pressure change is slow, and there is no derivative of pressure in the equations of conservation of mass and energy.

 Ports